-Diving Southern Ireland, more specifically the South Cork Coast is a must, because here are some of the best dive sites in the World.
+Scuba Diving in Ireland, more specifically the South Cork Coast is a must, because here are some of the best dive sites in the World.
 Within a short boat spin there are several wonderful dive sites full of life and suitable for all diving experience levels.

 Because of the warming influence of the Gulf Stream the diving along the south coast of Ireland is unique.
 Many fish migrate along the Cork coast in the spring and summer time including Basking Sharks, giant Barrel Jellyfish (these Jellyfish feed on plankton and so are harmless to divers) and Mola Mola (sunfish).

 Diving in Cork you are likely to see fish that are supposed to live in much warmer seas for example the Red (Portuguese) Blenny and Trigger fish.
-Of course here in Cork we have all the usual “Irish” fish as well.
+Of course diving in Ireland we have all the usual “Irish” fish as well.

 The Ling Rocks

-The Ling Rocks are some 9km South-South East of Kinsale.
+The Ling Rocks are located 9km South-South East of Kinsale, Co Cork.
 The rocks are not exposed on the surface, rising from the sea bed the shallowest point is at about 22M at Low Water .
 The Depths around the rocks go down to 70M.

 The colours of the anemone encrusted walls include all points of the colour wheel.
 There are several different types of anemones here, from jewels, dahlias, plumose and many more.
 There are bigger creatures living here too including various creepy crawlies in the form of lobster, cray, squat lobster, brown crab and spider crab to mention a few.
 Sizable conger eels lurk in the many crevices in the rock.
 All around the rocks there are shoals of fish – whiting, hake, pollack, wrasse and of course it’s not called the ling rocks for nothing because lings are present here too.

-The Ling rocks is a fantastic scenic dive and is right up there among the must do dives along our coast.
+The Ling rocks is a fantastic scenic dive and is right up there among the must do dives, in your diving in Ireland schedule.

 These islands are little more than very large rocks and are located much closer inshore they are only a very short boat spin from Kinsale.
 There are two Islands the Big and Small Sovereign.
+The big Sovereign is a sea bird sanctuary and many sea birds nest on the rock.
 Diving at the Sovereigns is suitable for all grades of divers

 The Nellie Sovereign Islands